albertoalcolea/simplecolor/README.md

 ### Colors

-*simplecolors* can color text with different color palettes.
+*tcolors* can color text with different color palettes.
 Take into account that not all terminal emulators support all of them.

 **Basic 3-bit colors**